-The goals of the competition necessitate maximizing efficiency during the trail ride, at speeds of approximately 32 km/hr (20 mph).
-Based on road load predictions and motor torque/speed efficiency curves, the optimal gear ratio was just over 2.24:1.
-With a 56-tooth sprocket on the track drive and an 25-tooth sprocket on the motor, motor speeds of 2400 rpm are seen at 32 km/hr (20 mph), yielding near-peak efficiency without compromising low-speed torque or top speed.
+The goals of the CSC necessitate maximizing efficiency during the trail ride, at speeds of approximately 32 km/hr (20 mph).
+Based on road load predictions as well as motor torque/speed efficiency curves, the optimal gear ratio was just over 3.41:1.
+With a 75-tooth sprocket on the track drive and a 22-tooth sprocket on the motor, motor speeds of 3840 rpm are seen at 32 km/hr (20 mph), yielding near-peak efficiency without compromising low-speed torque or top speed.

-Based on conversations with belt industry representatives at the 2008 competition, this year's drive coupling uses a prototype belt and sheaves developed by Gates Rubber which is cooperatively being tested by the Wisconsin team (Figure 11).
-This allows for a substantial decrease in weight and eliminates the need for the chain case oil bath (currently the only petrochemical used in the sled) for Wisconsin's 2010 BuckEV2.
+Based on conversations with belt industry representatives at the CSC competition, the team chose to use a prototype belt and sheaves that were developed by Gates Rubber and cooperatively tested by the Wisconsin team (Figure 11).
+This allows for substantial decrease in weight and eliminates the need for the chain case oil bath (previously the only liquid petrochemical used in the sled) for Wisconsin's 2011 model.

-Figure 11.
-The belt drive coupling uses a prototype composite belt that was developed in collaboration with Gates Rubber.
+Figure 11 The belt drive coupling uses a prototype composite belt that was developed in collaboration with Gates Rubber.

-The UW-Madison team has proven their direct chain drive system to be practical and efficient with the first two iterations of the BuckEV.
+The Madison team has proven their direct chain drive system to be practical and efficient with the first two iterations of the BuckEV.
 However, after conversations with Gates Corp., the team feels that the belt drive system has several key advantages over the previous chain driven model.
-The two main advantages deal with stretching and vibration.
+The two main advantages relate to stretching and vibration.
 A typical chain drive system can stretch upwards of 3% as a result of the chain/sprocket interface.
 At the point of 3% elongation, the chain system typically needs to be replaced.
 However, a similar length carbon synchronous belt drive will only experience about 0.16% elongation over its entire lifetime.
 Chain drive systems are also subject to increased vibrations.
-This occurs as a result of each tooth of the chain being engaged by the sprocket creating rising and falling of the pitch line of the chain.
+This occurs as a result of each tooth of the chain being engaged by the sprocket, creating rising and falling pitch line of the chain.
 The rise and fall effect is transmitted through the entire drive system.
-Carbon synchronous belts on the other hand, are much smoother running due to specially designed curvilinear teeth.
+On the other hand, carbon synchronous belts run much smoother, due to specially designed curvilinear teeth.
 This eliminates any speed variation and vibration normally associated with a chain.
-The advantages of a carbon belt drive help to improve the performance of bearings and seals and can improve driveline efficiency by up to 5%[13].
+The advantages of a carbon belt help to improve the performance of bearings and seals and can improve driveline efficiency by up to 5% [13].

-Figure 12.
-The displacement of the driven gear under dynamic torsional loading.
+Figure12 The displacement of the driven gear under dynamic torsional loading

-In order to ensure that the belt drive system would be capable of handling the loads delivered by the drivetrain the gears and structure were tested using SolidWorks Finite Element Analysis (seen in Figure 12 and 13).
-These models were tested initially under a static axial load of 2010 N (452 lbf) which correlates to 50% more than the maximum stall torque the EV1 motor could provide.
-It was then dynamically loaded under a pure torsional load of 1423 N-m (1050 ft-lbf), this relates to the maximum load the gear could see at WOT.
+In order to ensure the belt drive system would be capable of handling the loads delivered by the drivetrain, the gears and structure were tested using SolidWorks Finite Element Analysis (seen in Figures 12 and 13).
+These models were initially tested under a static axial load of 2010 N (452 lbf) which correlates to 50% more than the maximum stall torque that the EV1 motor could provide.
+Next, it was dynamically loaded under a pure torsional load of 1423 N-m (1050 ft-lbf), this relates to the maximum load that the gear could see at wide-open throttle (WOT).
 These two conditions represent the absolute maximum possible circumstances that the belt drive assembly could face in the BuckyEV2 with an additional safety factor of 1.5.
-Both the stresses and the displacement were analyzed for these two situations.
-It was determined that both the gears and the mounting structure would pass these desired criterions.
+Both the stresses and the displacements were analyzed for these two situations.
+It was determined that both the gears and the mounting structures would pass these desired criterions.

-Figure 13.
-The stresses of the driven gear under dynamic torsional loading.
+Figure 13 The stresses of the driven gear under dynamic torsional loading